Upcoming Changes to Lists

 Many thanks!

-Posted by donalddavesne about 3 years ago
+Posted by donalddavesne over 3 years ago

 The list has changed just now and I have spent hours aligning my own images to my observations which now appear to have been lost.
 How do I get them back?
 I am a creature of habit and am not computer savvy.
 This is a nightmare!

-Posted by philipmarkosso about 3 years ago
+Posted by philipmarkosso over 3 years ago

 Hi @donalddavesne - thats correct that we've lost the functionality on traditional lists to have your listings display a photo from one of your observations as opposed to the default taxon photo.
 Now traditional lists can only show the default taxon photo (since we removed the functionality that was maintaining the most recent observations associated with each listing).